-Adult, Pediatric and Adolescent Orthopedics Houston, TX
+Adult Orthopedics, Pediatric Adolescent and Pediatric Orthopedics Houston, TX

-Orthopedics, the treatment of bone and joint health, applies to people of all ages.
+Orthopaedics, the treatment of bone and joint health, applies to people of all ages.
 Children, teens, and adults can all sustain injuries or develop diseases that require specialized treatment.
 However, each age group requires a particular approach, as well as an understanding of how they differ from other groups of patients.

 Are you suffering from the repercussions of a bone fracture, back injury, shoulder or elbow injury, or other bone/joint health problem?
-Contact us here at Orthopedic Associates to schedule a consult at one of our 5 areas in Houston Orthopaedic Surgery Offices to discuss your symptoms and learn more about treatment options.
+Contact us here at Orthopaedic Associates to schedule a consult at one of our 5 areas in Houston Orthopaedic Surgery Offices to discuss your symptoms and learn more about treatment options.

 Pediatric Orthopedics Houston, TX